azurebigcompute/BigComputeBench/README.md

 # BigComputeBench

-Basecamp workbench VM for Azure Batch &amp; BigCompute
+Workbench VM for Azure Batch &amp; BigCompute

 This template deploys a single VM pre-configured with all the common tools required to manage an Azure Batch deployment.